[This article was last updated on November 23, 2017]

 What follows is an overview of all the currently available power meters, that's as comprehensive as we can make it.
 We kick off with the most recently announced models.

-FSA's Powerbox power meter crank borrows power2max technology and has an RRP of £599 for the aluminium version (including chainrings), though it can aleady be found for considerably less.
-That makes it the cheapest crank power meter we're aware of, and the cheapest double-sided power meter.
+FSA's Powerbox power meter crank borrows power2max technology and has an RRP of £599 for the aluminium version (including chainrings), though it can already be found for considerably less.
+That makes it the cheapest crank power meter we're aware of, and the cheapest meter that measures power from both sides, though FSA has not yet released the firmware upgrade that will allow you to see the left and right hand readings separately.
 It communicates using the ANT+ protocol and battery life is a claimed 300-400 hours from a CR2450 button cell.
+A firmware upgrade to allow Bluetooth communication has also been promised.
+Both it and left/right measurements will be paid-for upgrades.

 Fancy a bit of DIY?
 The Watteam Powerbeat is a pair of sensors that you mount on your cranks yourself.
 That's right, you quite literally turn your existing hollow aluminium cranks into a pair of power-sensing crank arms by gluing sensors to them.
 That gives you two-sided power measurement at a bargain price, as long as you already have compatible cranks.
 Even if you don't, they'll work with Shimano 105 cranks which can be had for as little as £66.